Ekeoma/documentation/integration/ios/layer-parse.md

 3. Open `LayerParseTest.xcworkspace` in Xcode.
 4. Replace `ATLPLayerAppIDString` , `ParseAppIDString` , and `ParseClientKeyString` in `ATLPAppDelegate.m` with your Layer and Parse credentials.
 5. Add the [Layer Parse Module](https://github.com/layerhq/layer-parse-module) to your Parse Cloud Code to serve as an authentication manager.
+6. (Recommended) If you want test users, import the User.json file found under Supporting Files from the XCode project into your User class on Parse.
-6. Build and run the application on your Simulator to create a new user and begin messaging!
+7. Build and run the application on your Simulator to create a new user and begin messaging!

 ## Sign Up and Authentication